-- We recognise that children in care may be especially vulnerable to abuse and expect staff to take extra care to interpret apparent signs of abuse or neglect.
-We also recognise similar concerns may apply to children who are formally Looked After Children. - The most common reason for children becoming looked after is as a result of abuse and/or neglect. - We will provide a school environment in which all pupils, including those who are looked after, can feel confident and able to discuss their concerns. - The Governing body will ensure that staff have the necessary skills, knowledge and understanding necessary to keeping Looked After Children safe - Each school will ensure that there is a designated teacher whose role is to promote the educational achievement of children who are Looked After and ensure that the needs of Looked After Children, are responded to appropriately.
-Each school will also ensure that the designated teacher has received appropriate training as defined in the Children and Young person's Act 2008. - Each school will work with the Virtual School Head from the Local Safeguarding Board responsible for the child regarding information about that child's provision and care, including attending the statutory PEP and LAC meetings and how the pupil premium plus funding can best be used to support the progress of Looked After Children in the school.
+- The most common reason for children becoming looked after is as a result of abuse and/or neglect. - When dealing with looked after children and previously looked after children, our school will work together with all appropriate agencies and take prompt action when necessary to safeguard these children, as they are a particularly vulnerable group. - We recognise that children in care may be especially vulnerable to abuse and expect staff to take extra care to interpret apparent signs of abuse or neglect. - We will provide a school environment in which all pupils, including those who are looked after, can feel confident and able to discuss their concerns. - The local governing body will ensure that staff are trained appropriately and have appropriate knowledge to protect and promote the welfare of looked after children.
+In particular, they will ensure that appropriate staff have: - the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order); - contact arrangements with birth parents or those with parental responsibility; - information about the child's care arrangements and the levels of authority delegated to the carer by the authority looking after him/her; - details of the child's social worker; and - the name of the virtual school head in the authority that looks after the child. - Each school will ensure that there is a designated teacher whose role is to promote the educational achievement of looked after children and ensure that the needs of looked after children are responded to appropriately.
+Each school will also ensure that the designated teacher has received appropriate training as defined in the Children and Young Person's Act 2008. - Each school will work with the Virtual School Head from the Local Safeguarding Board responsible for the child regarding information about that child's provision and care, including attending the statutory Personal Education Plan (PEP) and Looked After Child meetings and how the Pupil Premium Plus funding can best be used to support the progress of looked after children in the school.